 Mitigation credits will be identified as Advance Credits or Released Credits.
 Advance Credits are made available before the ILF mitigation plans have been written or implemented and are allocated by service area (Table 4).
 Released Credits are generated from mitigation projects when performance measures and milestones have been achieved.
-As credits are released, they will first be used to fulfill any Advance Credits that have already been sold within the service area before any released credits can be directly sold to permittees.
+These Released Credits are first used to retire any Advance Credits that have been sold within the same service area.
+If there are no advance credits outstanding, then Released Credits can be sold directly to permittees.
 Once previously sold Advance Credits have been fulfilled, an equal number of Advance Credits may be re-allocated to the sponsor for sale consistent with the Instrument.
 The number of Advance Credits available to the Sponsor at any given time to sell to permittees in a given service area is equal to the number of Advance Credits specified in the Instrument in Table 4, minus any that have already been sold but not yet fulfilled through released credits from mitigation sites.